Splurfa/GeminiWorkspace/3-System/guides/project-manifest-protocol.md

 *   **Integration with Daily Notes:** The "Next Actions (High-Level)" in the manifest serve as strategic pointers.
 Granular, day-to-day tasks related to these actions should be managed within your daily notes.
 Daily notes can link back to the project manifest for context.
 *   **Tagging:** All project-manifest.md files and related project notes must adhere to the [[tagging-protocol]].
     *   Always include relevant project tags (e.g., project, manifest, common-thread, bx-os, website).
-    *   Always include a status tag in the tags array (e.g., planning, active, on-hold, completed, archived, blocked).
+    *   Always include a status tag in the tags list (e.g., planning, active, on-hold, completed, archived, blocked).
 Multiple status tags can be used if applicable (e.g., active, blocked).
 *   **Wikilinks:** Use [[kebab-case-filename]] wikilinks for all internal references to other notes or system documents.

 ## 5. Starting a New Project